Part I – Introduction

 The word on iodine is starting to get out.
 The growing number of individuals taking at least 12.5 mg of iodine on a daily basis shows some departure from the old paradigm of allowing the medical industry and large pharmaceutical companies ultimately determine what is best for your health.
 After all, 12.5 mg is more than 80 times the recommended daily amount in the US.
 We are generally aware of the many benefits of eating uncontaminated seaweed which is high in iodine content.
-However many medical professionals still maintain that iodine is poisonous.
+However many medical professionals still maintain that iodine is poisonous but not so for potassium iodide.
 As we will see, the matter is not so simple.

 We are excited to know that more and more people are waking up and realizing they must take responsibility for their own well being.
 To do so we need to start thinking critically about our health related choices.
 Regardless of what position you take, we can all use articles and discussions like this to nourish the minds of our fledgling iodine community, promote informative discussions, ask better questions and further our understanding of iodine supplementation.
 We encourage you to join groups that are open to hearing different perspectives and experiences.
 We will all be better off from the free exchange of information.

 We will make the case for KI, or potassium iodide, being the superior form for supplementation.
 Most of the arguments and evidence will be presented but not all.
 A more detailed writing will be posted later.
 This article rests on five principles for analyzing data and evidence.
 These principles are:

 - clinical evidence is better than anecdotal evidence

 - studies performed on humans are better than those performed on rats

 - long term studies are better than short term studies

 - larger data pools are better than smaller ones

 - raising a question does not constitute an argument